RobotLocomotion/drake/geometry/render_gltf_client/test/README.md

 so, you will derive the new reference glTF from the generated glTF file.

 **Note** To avoid committing large glTF files, do not simply copy the generated glTF file over the old reference file.
-Ihstead, be sure to delete the entire `buffers` entry which contains texture and geometry data and bloats the file size.
+Instead, be sure to delete the entire `buffers` entry which contains texture and geometry data and bloats the file size.
 That field is not used at all in the glTF test.
 It does mean you cannot load the reference glTF in a glTF viewer, but you can always rely on the test's